Personalized Parkinson's Project

 What is the study?

-In collaboration with Radboud University Medical Center, Radboud University and ParkinsonNet, we are launching a multi-year study in the Netherlands to explore many factors that may impact the course of Parkinson’s disease.
+In collaboration with Radboud University Medical Center, Radboud University and ParkinsonNet, we are conducting a multi-year study in the Netherlands to explore many factors that may impact the course of Parkinson’s disease.
+The study design has been published in BMC Neurology.
 Our vision is to identify new biological markers that will allow us to track the progression of the disease more sensitively and potentially provide a foundation for new and more personalized treatments.

 How are you making it happen?